karans-co/Karans-Named-Entity-Corpus/README.md

 # Karans Named Entity Corpus

-This repository is under construction.
  The current progress is shown in table below: